-By 2033, the population of the Principality is expected to continue to grow.
-To avoid a housing shortage at that time, the government plans to build new state apartments.
+Between now and 2033, the Principality's population is expected to continue to grow.
+To avoid a housing shortage by that date, the government is planning to build new flats for sale in Monaco and flats for rent in Monaco.
 Find out which projects are involved and when they will be completed.

 At the end of 2019, the Administration des Domaines had 3,638 state-owned apartments for a total of 9,573 Monegasques.
 At the same time, the IMSEE (Monegasque Institute of Statistics) estimates that the Monegasque population should reach 10,770 individuals in 2033.